 I tried a new recipe from a cookbook I’d recently ordered.
-A new recipe is always a little scary, but when these beauties rolled out of the oven, I almost squealed with delight.
-They rose up tall and high with beautiful golden domes covered with lots of buttery cinnamon crumble and shards of lovely apple sticking out here, there and everywhere.
-The aroma was completely intoxicating and the first bite, well, let’s just say that all who partook (my official taste-testers) were quite smitten.
+A new recipe is always a little scary, but when these beauties rolled out of the oven, I almost squealed with delight!
+The aroma was completely intoxicating and the first bite of these Caramel Apple Buttermilk Muffins, well, let’s just say that all who partook (my official taste-testers) were quite smitten.
 There were “wows” and “mmmmmms” and “oh my goodnesses” and sentiments like “these are crazy good!”.

 It’s the muffin recipe one dreams of (okay maybe just the dreams of crazy cooks like me), easy to throw together, not temperamental, very adaptable, delectably tender, super moist and fabulously delicious.
 Need I say more?
 If you want to get into the spirit of Fall in a very delightful way, whip up a batch of these Caramel Apple Buttermilk Muffins.
 But one warning: just be sure to close the windows tightly, unless you want the neighbors lined up down the front walk and up the street wiping drool off their chins.